 Guest Speaking on Other Podcasts

 Another way to set your brand up for podcasting success (whether you’re a major company or a small business), is to start by having thought leaders from your company as featured guests on other podcasts.

-There are a plethora of well-developed podcasts who are always looking for guests with unique perspectives and philosophies.
-Many of these podcasts tackle an array of topics under different psychographic groupings (self help/motivation, business, home life, hobbies, pop culture, etc.).
+There are a plethora of well-developed podcasts that are always looking for guests with unique perspectives and philosophies.
+Many of these podcasts tackle an array of topics under different psychographic groupings (self-help/motivation, business, home life, hobbies, pop culture, etc.).